mdpiper/knowledge/windows.md

 # Windows

-Notes on using Windows, especially at the command prompt.
+Notes on using Windows, especially at the command prompt with Powershell.

 ## Commands